chazman92/FlightDataDecode/RossWorks_ARINC429/readme.md

 ARINC429 is 100% Python with zero to none external dependencies.
 # Quick guide to ARINC429 library and protocol
 ## Physical layout of Arinc 429 lines
 The ARINC 429 protocol is widely used on board of helicopters and airplanes to transport data from one source to up to 20 destinations.
-Data travels as 32 bit packets along a single wire.
+Data travels as 32 bit packets (words) along a single wire.
 <pre><code>
 +-----+     +-----+     +-----+     +-----+     +-----+
 |dest1|     |dest2|     |dest3|     |dest4|     |dest5|